TECHPROGENY/embox-embedded-toolkit/README.md

 ```

 # Contribution Guidelines
-MBOX is an open source project and welcomes contributions from the community.
+MBOX is an open source project that welcomes contributions from the community.
 Here are some guidelines to follow when making contributions:

-Fork the repository and make your changes in a new branch.
+Fork the repository and make your changes on a new branch.
 Ensure that your changes do not break existing functionality and are consistent with the goals of the project.
 Write clear commit messages and use descriptive comments to explain your changes.
 Submit a pull request with your changes.